eda3/edv/docs-en/01_implementation_plan/03_phases_overview.md

 The immediate focus is on completing the remaining components of Phase 2:

-1. Finalize advanced timeline features and operations
+1. Finalize the undo/redo system for timeline operations
-2. Complete project state persistence with optimized serialization
+2. Enhance timeline rendering with multi-track compositing
-3. Implement comprehensive timeline validation
+3. Implement comprehensive timeline validation with relationship integrity checks
 4. Enhance documentation for existing functionality
 5. Improve test coverage for all components